Graham – Early Retirement

 The Grahams were still a few years away from their planned retirement age, but Mr Graham had a couple of colleagues who had retired early after engaging with their financial planner, Simon Glazier.
 He wanted to find out if he could do the same.
 Their priority in life was to support the local church, with their time, effort and money, and they had a feeling that they could afford to stop working to do this more, but they had no way of knowing for certain if they were right.

 They had already been working with a financial adviser consolidating some pensions and investments, but the question about whether they had enough money to stop working altogether had never been considered.
-Mr Graham also still had a Final Salary Pension scheme which the adviser had been unwilling to advise upon and two old ‘With Profits’ pension with some Guaranteed Minimum Pension benefits they didn’t understand.
+Mr Graham also still had a Final Salary Pension scheme which the adviser had been unwilling to advise upon and two old ‘With Profits’ pensions with some Guaranteed Minimum Pension benefits they didn’t understand.

 The Graham’s financial model incorporated all his remaining pensions and their investments and demonstrated that they had more than enough to meet their financial needs going forward.
 He didn’t have to work 5 more years until he reached the company pension ‘normal retirement age’ but could afford to do so straight away.
 He resigned within a week.